60928375092815/60928375092815/README.md

 - 👀 I’m interested in coding for food.
 - 🌱 I’m currently learning python, js, Cloud (GCP & AWS) & more.
 - 💞️ I’m not looking to collaborate on something ...
 - 📫 How to reach me ...
+Well, how about not doing that.

 <!---
 60928375092815/60928375092815 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.